Are you building a business or creating another job for yourself?

 Business owners look to scale their income.
 Self-employed people trade £’s for hours.

 Business owners leverage the skills and talents of others.
 Self-employed people rely only on their own skills.

 Business owners invest in themselves and are always looking to learn and grow.
 Self-employed people believe they are too busy to even think about investing in their growth.

-It’s the pitfall most business owners fall into, me included in the past.
+It’s the pitfall most business owners fall into.

 Every business owner started out self-employed.
 Just don’t stay there.

 Because if this resonates with you I can bet you probably feel like you’ve just created another job for yourself but your new “boss” doesn’t give you a raise or much time off!

 So, I hope some of these tips below will help you build a sustainable business instead of just another job.

 Building a sustainable business requires that you leverage the talents and time of others.
 While it might seem cost-effective to simply do everything yourself—especially in the start-up phase when you likely have more time than money—it’s a path to burnout and stress.

 Instead, separate your tasks into those that you love and are especially suited for (such as marketing) and those you dislike and aren’t good at.
 Then make a solid plan to get those that you aren’t good at off your list of things to do.
 If you feel like you can’t afford to outsource it all right now, start with what you tend to procrastinate the most on, even if it’s just a few hours each month.
 You’ll be amazed at how your business will grow when you’re not trying to do it all yourself.